-The Boolean expression constructed above is converted into a parse tree then evaluated.
-At each leaf, the posting are loaded and converted into a bitstring, one bit per document.
-The bit-strings are then combined at the nodes of the parse tree using the operator there.
-At the root of the tree, the bitstring has set bits for all documents satisfying the query and unset for those that do not.
+The bit-strings are combined at the nodes of the parse tree using the operator there.
+At the root of the tree, the bit-string has set bits for all documents exactly satisfying the query and unset for those that do not.